Bar (music): Types of bar lines

+Bars and stresses

+Whether the music contains a regular meter or mixed meters, the first note in the bar (known as the downbeat) is usually stressed slightly in relation to the other notes in the bar.

 Igor Stravinsky said of bar lines:

 Bars and bar lines also indicate grouping: rhythmically of beats within and between bars, within and between phrases, and on higher levels such as meter.

+Numbering bars

+The first metrically complete bar within a piece of music is called "bar 1" or "m.
+1".
+When the piece begins with an anacrusis (an incomplete bar at the beginning of a piece of music), "bar 1" or "m.
+1" is the following bar.
+Bars contained within first or second endings are numbered consecutively.

 History

-The earliest barlines, used in keyboard and vihuela music in the 15th and 16th centuries, didn't reflect a regular meter at all but were only section divisions, or in some cases marked off every beat.
+The earliest bar lines, used in keyboard and vihuela music in the 15th and 16th centuries, didn't reflect a regular meter at all but were only section divisions, or in some cases marked off every beat.

-Barlines began to be introduced into ensemble music in the late 16th century but continued to be used irregularly for a time.
-Not until the mid-17th century were barlines used in the modern style with every measure being the same length, and they began to be associated with time signatures.
+Bar lines began to be introduced into ensemble music in the late 16th century but continued to be used irregularly.
+Not until the mid-17th century were bar lines used in the modern style with every measure being the same length, and they began to be associated with time signatures.

-Modern editions of early music that was originally notated without barlines sometimes use a mensurstrich as a compromise.
+Modern editions of early music that was originally notated without bar lines sometimes use a mensurstrich as a compromise.

 Hypermeasure

 A hypermeasure, large-scale or high-level measure, or measure-group is a metric unit in which, generally, each regular measure is one beat (actually hyperbeat) of a larger meter.
 Thus a beat is to a measure as a measure/hyperbeat is to a hypermeasure.
 Hypermeasures must be larger than a notated bar, perceived as a unit, consist of a pattern of strong and weak beats, and along with adjacent hypermeasures, which must be of the same length, create a sense of hypermeter.
 The term was coined by Edward T. Cone in Musical Form and Musical Performance (New York: Norton, 1968), and is similar to the less formal notion of a phrase.